Encrypt-S/navpi/UpgradeInstructions.md

 * Type: `sudo /home/stakebox/UI/libs/updater.sh`
  * (You should see a download occur)
 * Open your browser and visit `127.0.0.1`
 * You should see a notification reading: `NOTICE: A new version of NavCoin has been installed.
 Click here to Apply the update and restart your device`.
 * Click `Apply Update`
  * This will restart your NavPi

 ## Optional

 ### Setup auto updates
+The update script checks for new versions and downloads them directly from our secure GitHub organisation.
+If you want to stick with manual updates, you can periodically run the updater script manually with the process above.

-If you want to set up auto-updating for your NavPi:
+Or if you want the updates to be automated, you can setup auto-updating for your NavPi which will check for a new version daily and install it if available:

 * In a terminal, type: `sudo crontab -e`
  * A text editor will open up in the terminal
 * Scroll to the bottom and type `0 0 * * * /home/stakebox/UI/libs/updater.sh`